-Keep Your Dick Pole Away From My Rusty KuntzAn All-Star Roster of the Best Baseball Player Names of All-Time
+Keep Your Johnny Dickshot Away From My Rusty KuntzAn All-Star Roster of the Best Baseball Player Names of All-Time

 Baseball, probably more so than any other sport, is filled with a rich history of spectacularly amazing names and nicknames (most of which are just dick jokes).
-So, in honor of the 89th Major League Baseball All-Star Game in Washington, D.C. tomorrow night, we’ve put together our own All-Star team.
+So, in honor of the greatest sport ever invented, we’ve put together our All-Star team of great baseball names.

 Ralph Pierre “Pete” LaCock, Jr. played for the Chicago Cubs and Kansas City Royals from 1972-1980.
 He also played a season in Japan for the Yokohama Taiyo Whales in 1981.
 Though “LaCock” translates to “The Cock” in French, he’s actually a very nice guy.

 Born Richard Keith Clapp, Stubby is a nickname passed down from his father and grandfather, which actually makes him Stubby III.
 He amassed a whopping five hits over 23 games played for the 2001 St. Louis Cardinals.

 George Henry “Snuffy” Stirnweiss played Major League Baseball between 1943 and 1952, spending most of his career with the New York Yankees, before ending his playing days with the St. Louis Browns and the Cleveland Indians.